splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-prometheus.rst

 Ingest Prometheus alerts
 ************************************************************************

 You can use Incident Intelligence ingest endpoints to ingest alerts from various third-party sources.
-Use the Prometheus endpoint to forward Prometheus alerts to Incident Intelligence where you can create on-call schedules and incident workflows to route Prometheus alerts to responders.
+In Incident Intelligence you can then create on-call schedules and incident workflows to route Prometheus incidents to responders.
 You can send Prometheus alerts directly to the ingest endpoint using the Prometheus alertmanager webhook config.
 See :new-page:`https://prometheus.io/docs/alerting/latest/configuration/#webhook_config`.

 Prometheus ingest endpoint
 ---------------------------------